This is addressed those who have read the book (by Rhonda Byrne) or seen the film The Secret and failed to have its magic work for them.

 First, and this is fatal to the realization of its message, The Secret omits a most important step of realizing one’s intentions.
 That step is doing something in furtherance of that realization.
 One can think all the most pleasant thoughts in the world, and absent doing anything to realize those thoughts will result in a person thinking a lot of thoughts.
 Every single historical figure that The Secret used for its authority for the ‘law of attraction’ was a prodigious doer.
 They did not merely think about what they wanted, they pursued what they envisioned with every fiber of their beings.
 Yes, even the Buddhist’s noble eight-fold path begins with ‘right view’ and ‘right intention’.
 But, it is followed by ‘right action’, ‘right livelihood’, and ‘right effort.’

 Second, The Secret appeals almost exclusively to people’s material interests.
 While some of the historical figures used as authority for the book accumulated unimaginable riches I am pretty sure they did not do so by aiming exclusively to attain those riches.
-They had bigger, broader dreams and if attainment of those more worthy intentions did not involvement attainment riches, they likely would not have been any more wealthy than you or me.
+They had bigger, broader dreams and if attainment of those more worthy intentions did not involve attainment riches, they likely would not have been any more wealthy than you or me.

 In keeping with the law of attraction, when a person focuses exclusively toward the attainment of matter, they will get matter.
 The problem is, that matter might not glitter with gold.
 It more than likely will be the dull, painful matter that is most closely associated with thought.
 That is mental mass and energy.
 And so many a poor soul put all their mental power into conjuring fancy cars and yachts and wound up instead with splitting headaches.
 Why?